WilliamRagstad/WilliamRagstad.github.io/content/resume/_index.md

 {{< timelineItem icon="eye" header="IT-Specialist" badge="2022 - present" subheader="Swedish Defence Agency" >}}

-IT specialist at a Swedish cyber defense government agency and expert authority under of the <a href="https://www.government.se/government-of-sweden/ministry-of-defence/" target="_blank">Ministry Department of Defence</a>.
+Working as an IT specialist and analyst at The Department for Internet Operations of a Swedish cyber defense government agency and expert authority under the <a href="https://www.government.se/government-of-sweden/ministry-of-defence/" target="_blank">Swedish Ministry of Defence</a>.

 <img src="experience/defence.jpg" alt="Swedish Defence" width="100%" style="height: 80px; object-fit: cover; margin: 1.5rem 0 0 0;" />
 {{< /timelineItem >}}